R.R.O. 1990, Reg. 861: X-RAY SAFETYSkip to content

 (b) was installed after the 26th day of April, 1984, if the installation was made in compliance with Ontario Regulation 263/84 and there was compliance with that Regulation until the end of the 29th day of October, 1986.

-(3) An application mentioned in subsection (1) shall be in Form 2 and shall be accompanied by the plan location drawings mentioned in that subsection, in duplicate.
+(3) An application mentioned in subsection (1) shall be in a form obtained from the Ministry and shall be accompanied by the plan location drawings mentioned in that subsection, in duplicate.
+O. Reg.
+106/18, s.
+4 (1).

 (4) Plan location drawings mentioned in subsection (1),